Permanent Mission of the Federal Republic of Germany to the Office of the United Nations and to other International Organizations in Vienna

 Welcome to the Permanent Mission!
 This homepage offers information about our work and the international organizations in Vienna:

-Vienna, 23 and 24 June 2014: At the invitation of the Director General of the United Nations Industrial Development Organization (UNIDO), Mr. Li Yong, representatives of the public and private sect...
+Vienna, 4 and 5 November 2014: At the invitation of the Director General of the United Nations Industrial Development Organization (UNIDO) Mr. Li Yong, representatives of the public and private sector...

 Germany's Energiewende - the energy revolution - up close.